 This property is subject to the provisions of the WCO because the site has previously approved TCPs.
-A revised Type II Tree Conservation Plan (TCPII-105-04-05) was submitted with the DSP application.
+A revised Type II Tree Conservation Plan (TCPII-105-04-05) was submitted for the subject DSP approval.

 The TCPII has been revised to adjust the reforestation area from 4.75 acres to 4.78 acres.
-The TCPII includes the Marlboro Riding residential subdivision (223.50 acres) and the Forks on the Road mixed use subdivision (8.98 acres).
-Because no change to the residential portion is proposed, only the plan sheets of the TCPII that covers this application will be reviewed, however; the entire sheet set shall be submitted for certification.
-It should also be noted that these parcels are subject to the current WCO, however; the TCP number shall be reflected as a "TCPII" because the remaining 223.50-acre residential property is still grandfathered from the current WCO.
+The TCPII includes the Marlboro Riding residential subdivision (223.50 acres) and the Forks on the Road mixed-use subdivision (8.98 acres).
+Because no change to the residential portion is proposed, only the plan sheets of the TCPII that cover this approval were reviewed, however; the entire sheet set shall by condition of this approval be submitted for certification.
+It should also be noted that these parcels are subject to the current WCO, however; the TCP number shall by condition of this approval be reflected as a "TCPII" because the remaining 223.50-acre residential property is still grandfathered from the current WCO.